caspii/casparwre.de/_posts/2024-07-23-webapp-python-deployment.md

 ---
 layout: post
-title: Deployment and infrastructure for a bootstrapped webapp with 150k monthly visits
+title: Blue-green deployment for a bootstrapped SaaS
 description: How I deploy my webapp using blue-green deployment and zero rocket-science
 image: /images/deployment.png
 ---